Skylark is a language that defines how software is built, and as such it is both a programming and a configuration language.

 .bzl file, and a docstring for each public

-one underscore.
-Bazel enforces that private values cannot be used from other
+start with one underscore.
+Bazel enforces that private values cannot be used

 As in BUILD files, there is no strict line length limit as labels can be long.
 When possible, try to use at most 79 characters per line.

-In keyword arguments, spaces around the equal sign are optional.
+In keyword arguments, spaces around the equal sign are optional, but be consistent within any given call.
 In general, we follow the BUILD file convention when calling macros and native rules, and the Python convention for other functions, e.g.

 A macro is a function which instantiates one or more rules during the loading phase.
 In general, use rules whenever possible instead of macros.
 The build graph seen by the user is not the same as the one used by Bazel during the build - macros are expanded before Bazel does any build graph analysis.